brunosimon/burno.js/README.md

 #### Yet another JS framework ####

-Burno.js (or **B.js**) is a light (**< 40ko**) and simple **JS framework** I made and used on many website I developed.
+Burno.js (or **B.js**) is a light (**< 40ko**) and simple **JS framework** made to help you develop well structured web application quickly.
 Because Internet is a place of love and sharing, here it is.

-With B.js, you can organize your web application into **Components** and **Tools**.
-It comes with some useful premade tools like "Browser", "Mouse", "Keyboard", "Resizer".
+You can organize your web application into **Components** and **Tools**.
+It comes with some useful premade [tools](#tools).
 Simply include the JS files in your HTML and start using it.

-B.js is still in development.
+B.js is still in development, don't hesitate if you have any advice.

 ## Compatibility

 B.js has no dependencies (because who need jQuery today?).
-It's compatible with all modern browsers down to IE8 (included) Depending on the browsers and classes you are using, you may need the polyfills which are included on the src/polyfills folder.
+It's compatible with all modern browsers down to IE8 (included) Depending on the browsers and classes you are using, you may need polyfills which are included in the src/polyfills folder.

 ## Usage

 There is two ways of using B.js.
-You can use it as a simple library by instantiating the Tools or you can use it as a Framework by developing your App and Components by extending B.js
+You can use it as a simple library by instantiating the Tools or you can use it as a Framework by developing your web application and its Components by extending B.js

 #### As a library (the easy way)